Fisheries management: Precautionary principle

 A Fishery Manager's Guidebook issued in 2002 by the FAO advises that a set of working principles should be applied to "highlight the underlying key issues" of fisheries management."
 There are 8 principles that should be considered as a whole in order to best manage a fishery.
 The first principle focuses on the finite nature of fish stocks and how potential yields must be estimated based on the biological constraints of the population.

-In a paper published in 2007, Shertzer and Prager suggested that there can be significant benefits to stock biomass and fishery yield if management is stricter and more prompt.
-This is supported by recent work on the management of North Sea fisheries in accordance with ranges of acceptable fishing, where fishing at the top of the "acceptable" ranges is many times more risky than fishing near the bottom, but delivers only 20% more yield.

-In addition there is growing evidence - and growing recognition by both fishery scientists and small-scale fishermen - that coastal marine protected areas do favour the biodiversity and resilience of ecosystems nearby, significantly enhancing the density, biomass and size of commercially exploited species in local waters.
+In a 2007 marine science study, results indicate there are significant benefits to the health and size of both stock biomass and yield under timely and well-enforced management regimes.
+Similarly, other studies find the sensitivity of stock to management regimes.
+In North Sea fisheries finds that fishing at the top of the "acceptable" ranges is many times more risky than fishing near the bottom, but delivers only 20% more yield.
+In addition there is growing evidence – and growing recognition by both fishery scientists and small-scale fishermen – that coastal marine protected areas do favor the biodiversity and resilience of ecosystems nearby, significantly enhancing the density, biomass and size of commercially exploited species in local waters.